duijf/stm-course/exercises.md

 same `TVar`.

-Try to put your idea into code (feel free to validate first, if we're short on time).
-Write the definition for.
-You might need :
+Try to put your idea into code (feel free to validate first, if we're short on time--it's in the slides of part II).
+Write the definition for `TQueue`.
+You will need:

 ```
 data TQueue a = ...